- Add oil to pot, or Dutch oven and sauté mushrooms with smoked paprika. Remove mushrooms and any liquids and set aside.

 - Add the pepper, thyme and flour.

-- Deglaze the pan with the wine.
+- Deglaze the pan with the wine, if using, or use water in its place.

 - Add vegetable stock, turn to medium-high, stir until thicken.
 Reduce heat.
 Scrape the bottom when stirring to remove all the pieces on the bottom of the pot.